winitzki/scall/tutorial/programming_dhall.md

 The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them.

 User-defined recursive types and functions must be encoded in a non-recursive way.
-Later chapters in this book will show how to use the Church encoding for that purpose.
+Later chapters in this book will show how to use the Church encoding or existential types for that purpose.
 In practice, this means the user is limited to finite data structures and fold-like functions on them.
 General recursion is not possible (because it cannot guarantee termination).

 Dhall is a purely functional language with no side effects.
-There are no mutable values, no exceptions, no multithreading, no writing to disk, etc.
+There are no mutable values, no exceptions, no multithreading, no writing to disk, no graphics or sound, etc.

 A Dhall program may contain only a single expression that evaluates to a normal form.
 The resulting normal form can be used via imports in another Dhall program, or converted to JSON, YAML, and other formats.

+The only Dhall feature that may be considered a side effect is value import.
+This feature is described in the next subsection.

 ### Modules and imports

 Dhall has a simple file-based module system.
-Each Dhall file must contain the definition of a _single_ Dhall value (often in the form `let x = ... in ...`).
+Each Dhall file must contain the definition of a _single_ Dhall value (often in the form `let x = ... in ...` but it's still a single value).
-That single value may be imported into another Dhall file by specifying the path to the first Dhall file.
+That value may be imported into another Dhall file by specifying the path to the first Dhall file.
 The second Dhall file can directly use that value as a sub-expression.
 For convenience, the imported value may be assigned to a variable with a meaningful name.